-Ultimately Osterman was directed to aggregate the data by sorting through a few hundred pages of scanned PDFs per building on DOF's Automated City Register Information System (ACRIS).61 rent-stabilized units for each property in the City, making it difficult to map where the properties are located and to track changes in rent-stabilization over time.
-Civic hacker John Krauss has made steps to make this data more accessible - downloading the tax bills for every property in NYC, scraping the PDFs to collect the number of rentstabilized units, and publishing the data to a website called taxbills.nyc.62 However, gathering and preparing this data for publication is extremely time-consuming.
-While making this dataset publicly accessible could promote transparency around affordable housing in the City, BetaNYC also recognizes that any form of information disclosure can lead to unanticipated shifts in regulatory. social, and political forces.63
+Ultimately Osterman was directed to aggregate the data by sorting through a few hundred pages of scanned PDFs per building on DOF's Automated City Register Information System (ACRIS).

+Currently, the City does not put out a machine-readable dataset listing the location or number of rent-stabilized units for each property in the City, making it difficult to map where the properties are located and to track changes in rent-stabilization over time.
+Civic hacker John Krauss has made steps to make this data more accessible - downloading the tax bills for every property in NYC, scraping the PDFs to collect the number of rentstabilized units, and publishing the data to a website called taxbills.nyc.
+However, gathering and preparing this data for publication is extremely time-consuming.
+While making this dataset publicly accessible could promote transparency around affordable housing in the City, BetaNYC also recognizes that any form of information disclosure can lead to unanticipated shifts in regulatory, social, and political forces.